Chickeeen3/Habittracker_DLBDSOOFPP01/README.md

 # Habittracker_DLBDSOOFPP01

 Introduction

 The purpose of habit tracker is to help user monitor and evaluate their progress and achievements of habits they want to implement in their life.
-They enable a convenient way to track habits, so that users are both held accountable and encouraged to keep going.
+It enables a convenient way to track habits, so that users are both held accountable and encouraged to keep going.
 In this document the development, installation and use of a habit tracker app is described.

 Installation and requirements & getting started
 The app requires python 3.10+ version, which can be downloaded from the official website (https://www.python.org/).
 Furthermore, the following third-party libraries are being used: